La Pietra

-La Pietra: Hawaii School for Girls, also referred to as La Pietra or the Hawaii School for Girls, is a private school for girls in grades 6–12 located at 2933 Poni Moi Road, Honolulu, Hawaii.
+Hawai‘i School for Girls at La Pietra is a private school for girls in grades 6–12 located at 2933 Poni Moi Road, Honolulu, Hawaii.
 Founded in 1964 by Lorraine Cooke, it moved to the current La Pietra campus in 1969.
 The school is at the foot of Diamond Head.
 The main building was designed by Chicago architect, David Adler and was modeled after an Italian villa in Florence, Italy of the same name.
 Barbara Cox Anthony chaired the school's board of trustees until her death in 2007.

 History

 Heiau site

 The site was near or partially on an ancient Hawaiian heiau (temple) called Papaʻenaʻena.
 Referred to by early writers as "Leahi" (the Hawaiian name for Diamond Head) heiau, it was quadrangular, about 80 ft across with ocean facing terraces leading into the structure and several altars located near the back wall.
 Papaʻenaʻena was arguably built by Maui King Kahekili to commemorate his conquest of Oʻahu.
 This heiau was destroyed by Kanaia about 1856 and its stones were carted off to Waikiki for use as rock walls and driveways.
 Papaʻenaʻena figured Kamehameha I's conquest of the Hawaiian Islands.
 In 1804, when Kamehameha was on his way to invade Kauai he halted at Oʻahu with an army of 8000 men.
 An epidemic killed more than two-thirds of his army.
 During the epidemic Kamehameha, upon the advice of his priests, instituted a ten-day kapu (restriction) and sacrificed three humans and many hogs and edible plants.
 The men sacrificed were accused of eating tabu coconuts.
 Kamehameha also is reported to have sacrificed his nephew, Kanihonui, who broke the tabu with Kamehameha's Queen, Kaʻahumanu, at Papaʻenaʻena. " It overlooked what is today First Break, the beginning of Kalehuawehe, a surfing course famous for hundreds of years.
 Kahuna at Papa’ena’ena flew a kite at the heiau to inform surfers that the waves were up."